 Who Pays My Travel Expenses?

-When you work with the Surrogacy Center of Philadelphia, we work exclusively with local clinics.
-Therefore, having to go through the hassle of travel is not something you’ll likely have to deal with.
+When you work with the Surrogacy Center of Philadelphia, we work exclusively with local clinics in Philadelphia, New Jersey and in Pennsylvania overall.
+Therefore, having to go through the hassle of long-distance travel is not something you’ll likely have to deal with.
 It’s one of the benefits of working with a local Philadelphia surrogacy agency!
-However, in the rare case that travel is required, all of your travel expenses are paid by us.
+However, in the rare case, that travel is required, all of your travel expenses are covered.